dyno-might/dyno-might.github.io/_posts/2021-02-07-writing-as-a-craft.md

 ![left branching parse](/img/writing/left_branching_cropped.jpg)

-As you can see, there's a rather deep tree, with branching on both sides.
+As you can see, there's a rather deep tree with branching on both sides.

-Meanwhile, here's the second sentence:
+Meanwhile, the second sentence forms an extremely *imbalanced* tree.
+This is good, provided it all goes to the right.

 ![right branching parse](/img/writing/right_branching_cropped.jpg)